ray5273/comentario/docs/content/configuration/backend/secrets.en.md

     - extension
 ---

 Comentario stores its sensitive data in a YAML file called *secrets*.
+The secrets file is a part of [static backend configuration](static).

 <!--more-->

 The main reason for choosing this approach was that a separate *secrets* file can easily be deployed and connected to Comentario running in a [Docker container](/installation/docker-image) or [Kubernetes cluster](/installation/helm-chart).

-The file is a regular YAML file; it doesn't necessarily need to be named `secrets.yaml`, but it's the default name unless [configured](server) otherwise.
+The file is a regular YAML file; it doesn't necessarily need to be named `secrets.yaml`, but it's the default name unless [configured](static) otherwise.

 ## Secrets file reference